PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 #### name

 The name of the Virtual Network Gateway.
-Changing this forces a new resource to be created

 Type: string